simonmichael/hledger/hledger/doc/commands-balance.m4.md

 ## balance
 Show accounts and their balances.
 Alias: bal.

+`--change`
+: show balance change in each period (default)

+`--cumulative`
+: show balance change accumulated across periods (in multicolumn reports)

+`-H --historical`
+: show historical ending balance in each period (includes postings before report start date)

 `--tree`
-: show short account names, as a tree
+: show accounts as a tree; amounts include subaccounts (default in simple reports)

 `--flat`
-: show full account names, as a list (default)

-`--drop=N`
-: in flat mode: omit N leading account name parts

-`--format=LINEFORMAT`
-: in single-column balance reports: use this custom line format

-`--no-elide`
-: in tree mode: don't squash boring parent accounts

-`-H --historical`
-: show historical ending balances, reflecting postings before report start

-`--cumulative`
-: in multicolumn mode: show ending balances accumulated from 0 at report start
+: show accounts as a list; amounts exclude subaccounts except when account is depth-clipped (default in multicolumn reports)

+`-V --value`
+: convert amounts to current market value in their default valuation commodity

 `-A --average`
-: in multicolumn mode: show a row average column
+: show a row average column (in multicolumn mode)

 `-T --row-total`
-: in multicolumn mode: show a row total column
+: show a row total column (in multicolumn mode)

 `-N --no-total`
 : don't show the final total row

-`-V --value`
-: show amounts as their current market value in their default valuation commodity

-`-o FILE[.FMT] --output-file=FILE[.FMT]`
-: write output to FILE instead of stdout.
-A recognised FMT suffix influences the format.
+`--drop=N`
+: omit N leading account name parts (in flat mode)

+`--no-elide`
+: don't squash boring parent accounts (in tree mode)

+`--format=LINEFORMAT`
+: in single-column balance reports: use this custom line format

 `-O FMT --output-format=FMT     `
 : select the output format.
 Supported formats: txt, csv.

+`-o FILE --output-file=FILE`
+: write output to FILE.
+A file extension matching one of the above formats selects that format.

 The balance command displays accounts and balances.
 It is hledger's most featureful and most useful command.